Bryn Mawr Film Institute

 Bryn Mawr, Pennsylvania

 The Seville Theater, which opened in 1926, was once a focal point of the Village of Bryn Mawr.
-After a steady decline in the late decades of the 20th century, a grassroots campaign emerged in 2002 to block its conversion into a fitness center, which in turn led to the creation of the Bryn Mawr Film Institute, with a mission to purchase and restore the theater into a motion picture theater and film education center.
-VMA was involved at the beginning, creating a phased master plan for the building’s restoration and expansion, getting it recognized on the National Register of Historic Places, and helping with grant applications to support its rebirth.
+After a steady decline in the late decades of the 20th century, a grassroots campaign emerged in 2002 to block the historic movie theater’s conversion into a fitness center, which in turn led to the creation of the Bryn Mawr Film Institute with a mission to purchase and restore the theater into a motion picture theater and film education center.
+VMA was involved at the beginning, creating a phased master plan for the building’s renovation, restoration and expansion, as well as preservation-related services like getting it recognized on the National Register of Historic Places and helping with grant applications to support its rebirth.

 Initial efforts were placed towards re-establishing Theater’s presence with a new marquee, refreshed finishes, and a new cafe.
 The second phase of work focused on making the entire complex usable to the Institute, including restoring the dramatic entrance arcade, adding an elevator, and renovating the second floor as office space.
 The final phase involved refurbishing the two existing theaters, constructing an addition with two additional screens, and installing digital projection systems.
 The ten-year project transformed the underutilized movie theater into a vibrant film institute with the capacity to engage the local community and ever-increasing membership base.